SemiMayor/CTF_Writeups/DEFCON CTF 2023 Quals/OMGzip/README.md

 >
 > The original version of this challenge was pretty trivially solvable by ChatGPT, so I made it more difficult before its release and added a bunch of random comments and changed a bunch of variable names to make doing that take more time.
 We'll see if I was successful or not.

-I didn't work on this challenge because I was too focuesed on openhouse.
+I didn't work on this challenge because I was too focused on openhouse.
 Just a few hours before the end of the competition, I realized that there are challenges easier than openhouse.
 But it was too late to work on this one.

 This is a straight forward reverse challenge, all you need to do is understand the python code and write a code that does the opposite,